home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 ## Sensors

 The Wear OS app will have [sensors](../core/sensors.md).
 To start with, it will only report the [battery sensors](../core/sensors.md#battery-sensors).
 Its important to note that sensor updates require the app to post a notification to the device in order to prevent it from being killed by the OS.
 You can go to into Wear device settings and turn off the SensorWorker Notification channel to stop these notifications from buzzing on your wrist.

-## Beta

-You can sign up for the beta [here](https://play.google.com/apps/testing/io.homeassistant.companion.android).
-Once installed you will be directed to adding your server and logging in.

-Keep an eye out on this page as the application is enhanced with new features!